 Adults spend time interacting with the children and note down any significant achievements.
 These 'observations' are then added to your child's electronic learning journey (called Tapestry) and can be viewed over the internet at any time.
 You will be given a password and username so that you can access this at home.
 We would also greatly appreciate your contributions to this record as we love to see what your child has been up to at home.
 There will be an information session about Tapestry in the first term.

-Throughout the year, the progress of your child will be monitored and deemed to be either ontrack or not ontrack.
-If your child is not on track, the class teacher will meet with you to decide how best to support your child.
+Practitioners will use Tapestry and their knowledge of the child to decide if the child is ontrack or not on track to meet the Early Learning Goals.
+If your child is not on track, practitioners will work with you to decide the best course of action to get the best outcomes for your child.